 The delicious fruit from the Cape Gooseberry plant takes on a magical appearance encased in light papery lantern-like leaves.
 The sweet and tart golden berries are wonderful on their own or made into a jam.
-And being an easy plant to grow, Cape Gooseberries make a great choice for the vegetable garden at home.
+And being an easy plant to grow, Cape Gooseberries, also known as Ground Cherries, make a great choice for the vegetable garden at home.
 Find out how to grow Cape Gooseberry and you can get harvesting this delightful little berry from your garden this season.

 What are Cape Gooseberries?